Maryland Medicaid Eligibility for Long-Term Care: Income & Asset Limits

 Maryland Medicaid Long-Term Care Definition

 Medicaid is a health care program for low-income individuals of all ages.
-While there are varying coverage groups, the focus here is long-term care Medicaid eligibility for elderly Maryland residents, aged 65 and over.
+While there are multiple coverage groups, our focus is long-term care Medicaid eligibility for elderly Maryland residents, aged 65 and over.
 In addition to nursing home care and care services in adult foster care homes and assisted living residences, MD Medicaid pays for non-medical support services to help frail seniors live at home.
-There are three categories of Medicaid long-term care programs for which Maryland seniors may be eligible.
+There are three categories of Medicaid programs through which Maryland seniors may be eligible for long-term care.

 1) Institutional / Nursing Home Medicaid – An entitlement; anyone who is eligible will receive assistance.
-Benefits are provided only in nursing homes.
+Benefits are provided in Medicaid-certified nursing homes.

 3) Regular Medicaid / Aged Blind and Disabled (ABD) – An entitlement; meeting the eligibility requirements ensures one will receive benefits.
-Limited long-term care services, such as personal care assistance or adult day care, may be available.
+While Regular Medicaid is not Long-Term Care Medicaid, some long-term care services, such as personal care assistance or adult day care, may be available.
+More on Regular Medicaid vs. LTC Medicaid.

 In Maryland, Medicaid is also called Medical Assistance, or simply MA.
 The program that provides long-term care for the aged, blind, and disabled is called Long Term Services and Supports (LTSS).
 While Medicaid is jointly funded by the state and federal government, it is state-administered within federally set guidelines.
 The Maryland Department of Health is the administering agency.